rchovan/npreal2/readme.md

 NOT MAINTAINED ANYMORE

-due to lack of time and lot of issues I've stopped using MONA TTY server.
+due to lack of time and lot of issues I've stopped using MOXA TTY server.
 I've switched to USB-1Wire convertor.
 If you have issues, look at the AUR repository, it is still maintained, and you can apply patches manually.

 ```